Cybersecurity Threat Hunting and Vulnerability Analysis Using a Neo4j Graph Database of Open Source Intelligence: IOC Connections in the Graph Database

 \begin{enumerate} \item The inherent bias present in the documents from the web crawlers - i.e., a CVE could be more commonly discussed on social media or news sites because of a reason other than its significance for cybersecurity.
 This reason seems to be the most prevalent due to the presence of social media and news content.
-In essence, the frequency of mentions of a CVE are more related to what catches attention than severity of the vulnerability. \item The CVSS score does not perfectly reflect the real world severity of a given CVE. \end{enumerate}
+In essence, the frequency of mentions of a CVE are more related to what catches attention than severity of the vulnerability.
+Examples of this bias include popular software being discussed more than less known software.
+Building on these findings of Figure~\ref{fig:CVE_CVSS_score_vs_degree} and \ref{fig:CVE_degree_CVSS_restricted}, this potential of bias could be corrected for in future work by defining and quantifying a measure of software ubiquity, and then correcting the node degree based on a popularity measure. \item The CVSS base score does not perfectly reflect the real world severity of a given CVE. \end{enumerate}

+Note that the observation of more severe CVE CVSS scores not necessarily correlating with popularity has been observed before such as in ref.~\cite{spring2019prioritizing}.